Amaan-Dhanani/linux-configurations/README.md

 3. Add the `xcape` command to an autostart script so it runs automatically on login, preserving the mapping every session.
 We can add on to this autostart script as time flies.
 4. Open **Session and Startup → Application Autostart → Add**: Name - Autostart, Description - Autostart commands; Command - `bash -c 'curl -fsSL https://raw.githubusercontent.com/Amaan-Dhanani/linux-configurations/refs/heads/main/files/autostart.sh | bash')`; On Login.

+NOTE: This will not work if not connected to internet!
+Connect to internet and then manually run `bash -c 'curl -fsSL https://raw.githubusercontent.com/Amaan-Dhanani/linux-configurations/refs/heads/main/files/autostart.sh | bash')` if needed!

 </details>